 - Surface Load Induced Earthquakes: Investigating surface load induced seismicity on a global scale using Bayesian statistics

-- Glacial Isostatic Adjustment (GIA) & Sea Level Modeling: GIA-induced stress changes on the Queen Charlotte Fault over the last deglaciation (26 ka)
+- Glacial Isostatic Adjustment (GIA) & Sea Level Modeling: GIA-induced stress changes on the Queen Charlotte Fault over the last deglaciation

 About me

 I earned my BSc. in Geophysics with a minor in Applied Math from the Department of Earth and Space Sciences at the University of Washington.
 During my time there, I conducted research with Brad Lipovsky in the Environmental Geophysics and Computation research group.
 Our work focused on surface load induced seismicity (publication in review, 2025).
-During my undergraduate studies, I worked at the Pacific Northwest Seismic Network organizing earthquake outreach and hazard preparedness for local communities and congressional districts.
+During my undergraduate studies, I worked at the Pacific Northwest Seismic Network organizing earthquake outreach and hazard preparedness for local communities and congressional initiatives.